 What you can do

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions for your doctor will help you make the most of your time together.
 For cold urticaria, some basic questions to ask your doctor include:

 What to expect from your doctor